-I take messy or complex biological data, identify the best tool to understand it (or develop that tool if needed), construct a reproducible analysis pipeline to infer the underlying biological processes, and then create visualizations and written explanations that convey the key results and hopefully some of the nuance of the system.
+In my research pursuits, I take messy or complex biological data, identify the best tool to understand it (or develop that tool if needed), construct a reproducible analysis pipeline to infer the underlying biological processes, and then create visualizations and written explanations that convey the key results and hopefully some of the nuance of the system.
 Most of my work has involved more complex relationships than can be easily modeled with simple hierarchical structures, and I have developed, published, and applied novel methods to apply functional linear models to fit spatially explicit structured data; novel methods for inferring population-level patterns from sparse time-series monitoring; and novel methods to leverage machine learning to detect non-bilinear interactions in messy data.
-My current research focuses on
+Much of my research has focused on

-However, I am excited by questions across ecology, and collaborate on diverse projects including identifying links between shrimp grazing behavior and their microbiomes, identifying spatiotemporal patterns in shorebird migrations, and examining zebra communication and behavior.
+I am excited by questions across ecology, and have collaborated on diverse projects including identifying links between shrimp grazing behavior and their microbiomes, and identifying spatiotemporal patterns in shorebird migrations.

 I defended my PhD in 2019 at Cornell University, where I was advised by Professor Stephen Ellner, and worked closely with Professor Anurag Agrawal.
 My dissertation focused on: (1) understanding why plants invest in multiple defense traits (e.g. common milkweed plants have toxins, trichomes, and latex), and (2) understanding how the evolution of phenological cueing strategies can explain observed variation in species responses to climate change.